ahandsomeChineseboy/inet/tutorials/queueing/doc/QueueFiller.rst

 Queue Filler
 ============

+This step demonstrates the :ned:`QueueFiller` module, which creates packets whenever a connected queue becomes empty.
+The module can be used to saturate a channel.
+TODO

 In this step, an active packet sink (:ned:`ActivePacketSink`) periodically pops packets from a queue (:ned:`PacketQueue`).
 Whenever the queue becomes empty, a queue filler module (:ned:`QueueFiller`) pushes a packet into it.